Code-Institute-Submissions/v-choco/README.md

 ## Acknowledgements

-Thanks to my mentor, Dick Vlaanderen for providing helpfulfeedback throughout the project.
+Thanks to my mentor, Dick Vlaanderen for providing helpful feedback throughout the project.

-Thanks to the Slack community for helping me resolve some errors while deploying.
+Thanks to the Slack community for helping me resolve some errors while deploying to Heroku.

 [Back to Top](#table-of-contents)